near/docs/docs/3.tutorials/nfts/9-series.md

 Lazy minting is a really powerful feature that can save users from having to spend a ton of $NEAR on potentially non profitable NFTs.
 To understand what it is, let's look at a common scenario:

 Benji has created an amazing digital painting of the famous Go Team gif.
 He wants to sell 1000 copies of it for 1 $NEAR each.
 Using the traditional approach, he would have to mint each copy individually and pay for the storage himself.
-He would then need to pay for the storage to put 1000 copies up for sale on a marketplace contract and he would need to put each up for sale **individually** which would cost a lot in Gas.
-After that, people would purchase the NFTs and there would be no guarantee that all or even any would be sold.
-There's a real possibility that nobody buys a single piece of his artwork and Benji spent all that time and effort and money on nothing.
-Sad boi hours...
+He would then need to pay for the storage to put 1000 copies up for sale on a marketplace contract, and he would need to put each up for sale **individually** which would cost a lot in Gas.
+After that, people would purchase the NFTs, and there would be no guarantee that all or even any would be sold.
+There's a real possibility that nobody buys a single piece of his artwork, and Benji spent all that time and effort and money on nothing. 😢

 Lazy minting would allow the NFTs that Benji specified in the series to be *automatically minted on-demand*.
 Rather than having to purchase NFTs from a marketplace, a user could directly call the `nft_mint` function.
 Benji could specify a price within the series data and then the caller would need to attach enough $NEAR to cover both the storage costs and the price specified by Benji.